FINE MOTOR SKILLS: 20 CREATIVE ACTIVITIES FOR KIDS

-I often leave fine motor activities in the classroom for kids to use during indoor recess or centers time.
+I often leave fun fine motor skills activities in the classroom for kids to use during indoor recess or centers time.
 I’ll leave them in the sensory table or in a large tupperware container for the teacher to use for an extra dose of fine motor fun after I’m gone.

 This is about the time of year when I slip into a little winter rut.
 That fresh, new school year feeling is long gone and I start to get bored of all of the activities in my therapy bag of tricks (and if I’m bored, the kids are probably bored too, right?).